brarbrb/Final-project---DDM/README.md

 * Design and Deployment of Database: Design a database that efficiently manages and retrieves data across different Designated Market Areas (DMAs) without full replication due to budget constraints.
 This includes calculating the popularity of various genres within each DMA and adjusting for the wealth of the DMA.
 * Implementation via Spark: Execute the database design using PySpark, ensuring the system is scalable and data is accessible across different servers.

+I dive deeper in the tasks in PartA.txt file

 **Part B**